 AdaGrad Optimization

-GloVe uses AdaGrad, which adapts the learning rate for each parameter based on its historical gradients.
-Parameters updated frequently (like biases for common words) receive smaller updates, while rare parameters receive larger updates.
+GloVe uses AdaGrad (Adaptive Gradient), which adapts the learning rate for each parameter based on its historical gradients.
+The intuition is simple: parameters that have been updated frequently (like biases for common words) should receive smaller updates to avoid overshooting, while parameters that have been updated rarely should receive larger updates to make faster progress.

 where: